Enrollment: Universal Data Assessment

 Overview

-This article describes each sub-section of the Universal Data Assessment form, and when and how to complete them.
+This article explains each sub-section of the Universal Data Assessment form and shows you when and how to complete them.

 More About This

-Completing the Universal Data Assessment will help case managers to get a clearer picture of a client’s health insurance and living situation over time, and is also reportable to your project's funders.
+Completing the Universal Data Assessment helps you and case managers understand how a client's health insurance and living situation change over time, and also provides important data for your Funders.

 Details